swiatecki/IoTPublic/howto.md

 echo "root:root" | chpassw
 ```

-I'm quite sure which version actually workes on the platform, but one of them does
+I'm *not* quite sure which version actually workes on the platform, but one of them does...

 * Load Files on to USB (dota_thethingsnetwork_v1.3_EU.tar,produsb.sh,usbkey.txt)